Sell with no payment Risks!

 Temperature in the Piping System

-The effects of both ambient and process temperature on the gasket material, the flanges and the bolts must be taken into account.
-These effects include bolt elongation, creep relaxation of the gasket material or thermal degradation.
+The effects of both ambient and process temperature on the gasket material, the flanges, and the bolts must be taken into account.
+These effects include bolt elongation, creep relaxation of the gasket material, or thermal degradation.
 This can result in a reduction of the flange load.
-The higher he operating temperature, the more care needs to be taken with the gasket material selection.
+The higher the operating temperature, the more care needs to be taken with the gasket material selection.
 As the system is pressurized and heated, the joint deforms.
-Different coefficients of expansion between the bolts, the flanges and the pipe can result in forces which can affect the gasket.
+Different coefficients of expansion between the bolts, the flanges, and the pipe can result in forces that can affect the gasket.
 The relative stiffness of the bolted joint determines whether there is a net gain or loss in the bolt load.
 Generally, flexible joints lose bolt load.

 Fluid Type